 - What if my holiday is to a country where travel is not advised?

-- If I book a holiday abroad once travel restrictions are eased, will I be able to buy travel insurance?
+- If I book a holiday abroad now, will I be able to buy travel insurance?

-- Can I reschedule my holiday if I’m told not to travel by the NHS ‘test and track’ service?
+- Can I reschedule my holiday if I’m told not to travel by the NHS ‘test and trace’ service?

 - Will my insurance cover me if I have to cancel my trip because I need to self-isolate?